 -- Mr. Ollivander (Pm)

-- Elder wood has long been considered bad luck, according to the old saying "wand of elder, never prosper," but Mr. Ollivander disagreed with that superstition (Pm).
+Elder is "the rarest of wand woods and "trickiest to master" (Pm).
+It has long been considered bad luck, according to the old saying "wand of elder, never prosper," but Mr. Ollivander disagreed with that superstition (Pm).
 Ron, however, says his mother Molly taught him the same old saying, which he passed along to Hermione and Harry (DH21).
 Dumbledore repeated in his notes on Beedle the Bard (TBB).